 If you can’t afford the filing fee, you could consider a couple of options for raising the money.
 Crowdfunding or borrowing a small loan from close friends or family could be helpful.
 Unfortunately, you cannot apply for a fee waiver for Form I-130.

 When your application materials are ready, it’s time to file your petition packet.
 You can submit Form I-130 either online or by mail.
-To submit your form online, you need to create a MyUSCIS account on the U.S. Citizenship and Immigration Service (USCIS) website.
+To submit your form online, you need to create a MyUSCIS account on the USCIS website.
 Make sure to keep your login information in a safe place that you can easily access.
 You’ll receive all updates on your application through your MyUSCIS account.

-If you’re submitting your forms by mail, the USCIS office you send it to, and the mailing address will depend on where you’re applying and what kind of courier service you’re using.
+If you’re submitting your forms by mail, the USCIS office you send it to will depend on where you’re applying from and what kind of courier service you’re using.
 If you want to adjust status by applying from the United States and are filing Form I-130 non-concurrently (that is, on its own), your forms will go to either the USCIS Dallas lockbox or Phoenix lockbox, based on the state you live in.
 Please check out the USCIS direct filing address chart for the specific filing information.

-Depending on your visa category, it can take anywhere from 5 months to even 20 years in some cases for U.S. Citizenship and Immigration Service (USCIS) to approve your I-130 after you successfully submit your petition.
+Depending on your visa category, it can take anywhere from 5 months to even 20 years in some cases for USCIS to approve your I-130 after you successfully submit your petition.

-Soon after you submit your I-130 petition, USCIS will mail a receipt notice to your address confirming that they have received your petition and will begin processing it.
+Soon after you submit your I-130 petition, USCIS will mail a receipt notice to your address confirming that it has received your petition and will begin processing it.
 You can use the information on the receipt notice, precisely your receipt number, to track the status of your I-130 petition on the USCIS website.